userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Thresholding/README.md

 <img src="/images/adaptiveGaussianThresholding.png" height="400">

-The example code on how to do adaptive thresholding can be found [here](/08_Image_Processing/Thresholding/adaptiveGaussianThresholding).
+The example code on how to do adaptive Gaussian thresholding can be found [here](/08_Image_Processing/Thresholding/adaptiveGaussianThresholding).